felipediazc/dbdatasync/README.md

 *** HOW TO CREATE DOCKER CONTAINER FOR UNIT TEST

-Go into the sql folder and use the following command:
+Go into the jnu_dbdatasync folder and use the following command:

     docker-compose up

 Then, execute the following command to create the tables (in the project root, not into the sql folder)

     mvn sql:execute